-The research identified the key design attributes that were consistent across successful street environments.
-We looked at a number of precincts and specific shops and cafes that are commercially successful and which have longevity as the popular 'go-to' places in Melbourne.
+The research identified the key design attributes that were consistent across successful environments.
+We looked at a number of precincts that are commercially successful and which have longevity as the popular 'go-to' places in Melbourne.
 Our findings were framed around the conceptual elements of intensity, identity, signifiers, visual richness and functionality.
-The study also produced a summary of metrics, including frontage width, depth of premises, ratio of frontage width to depth, and internal floor area that contribute to the creation of a successful street.
+The study also produced a summary of metrics, including frontage width, depth of premises, ratio of frontage width to depth and internal floor area that contribute to the creation of a successful streets and laneways.

 This research creates deeper insights into an ongoing design discussion about how to deliver successful street and laneways in a central city context.